TylerStilson/docs/v22.1/row-level-ttl.md

 ~~~

 ~~~
-resetting "ttl_expire_after" is not permitted
+ERROR: resetting "ttl_expire_after" is not permitted
+SQLSTATE: 22023
 HINT: use `RESET (ttl)` to remove TTL from the table
 ~~~